pawan-jindal/snake-ladder-machineCoding/README.md

 * There won’t be a snake at 100.
 * There won’t be multiple snakes/ladders at the same start/head point.
 * It is possible to reach 100, i.e., it is possible to win the game.

-### About Code ###
-* Implemented using core-Java, so flow will be run at Terminal/console.
-* RunnerClass.java: Is the driver/runner file or starting point of the service/code.